ohmystack/linux-scripts/README.md

 My Linux customization setting scripts.

-Please following the guide in README.md of each sub-directory.
+Please follow the guide in README.md of each sub-directory.